junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Placed on the Union Calendar, Calendar No. 547.
 - 2008-09-15 — Reported by the Committee on Judiciary.
 H. Rept.
 110-846.
 - 2008-09-15 — Reported by the Committee on Judiciary.
 H. Rept.
 110-846.
+- 2008-09-17 — Considered as unfinished business. (consideration: CR H8368-8369)
+- 2008-09-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-17 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 9/15/2008 H8097)
+- 2008-09-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 9/15/2008 H8097)